gwDistSys15/dist-sys-exercises/lec-1/msgboard/README.md

 Now that you have a `PrintWriter`, you can use functions like `out.println("Hello World")` to have it send a string plus a new line character to the server.

 If you also want to read from the socket to receive data, you would need to create a `BufferedReader` object.
 We'll save that for another day.

+**Try to edit the `java/MsgClient.java` file to correctly connect to your Message Board server and send it a name and message.**

 Allowable links:
   * [Socket API](http://docs.oracle.com/javase/7/docs/api/java/net/Socket.html)